 The doctor can usually make the diagnosis of a Baker cyst by asking the person specific questions about symptoms and feeling a swelling behind the knee or in the calf.

 If necessary, ultrasonography Ultrasonography Ultrasonography uses high-frequency sound (ultrasound) waves to produce images of internal organs and other tissues.
 A device called a transducer converts electrical current into sound waves... read more , magnetic resonance imaging Magnetic Resonance Imaging (MRI) In magnetic resonance imaging (MRI), a strong magnetic field and very high frequency radio waves are used to produce highly detailed images.
 MRI does not use x-rays and is usually very safe... read more (MRI), or arthrography X-rays A doctor can often diagnose a musculoskeletal disorder based on the history and the results of a physical examination.
 Laboratory tests, imaging tests, or other diagnostic procedures are sometimes... read more can aid in the diagnosis, distinguish the cyst from a blood clot in the deep veins (DVT Deep Vein Thrombosis (DVT) Deep vein thrombosis is the formation of blood clots (thrombi) in the deep veins, usually in the legs.
 Blood clots may form in veins if the vein is injured, a disorder causes the blood to clot... read more ), and document how far the cyst extends.

+Sometimes cysts rupture and the cyst fluid is reabsorbed by the body.
 If the cyst has ruptured, the pain is treated with an NSAID or another pain reliever.
 If the ruptured cyst causes thrombophlebitis in the popliteal vein, treatment is bed rest, elevation of the leg, warm compresses, and anticoagulants (such as warfarin).